rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ## Complete!

-This project showed you a lot: `let`, `match`, methods, associated functions, using external crates, and more.

 At this point, you have successfully built the Guessing Game!
 Congratulations!

+This project was a hands-on way to introduce you to a lot of new Rust concepts:
+`let`, `match`, methods, associated functions, using external crates, and more.
+In the next few chapters, we will go through these concepts in more detail.
+Chapter 3 covers concepts that most programming languages have, like variables, data types, and functions, and shows how to use them in Rust.
+Chapter 4 gets into ownership, which is the feature of Rust that is most different from other languages.
+Chapter 5 discusses structs and method syntax, and Chapter 6 endeavors to explain enums.